fkling/astexplorer/README.md

 #### How to add a new parser

 1. Install the new parser as dependency: `npm install -S theParser`
-2. Copy one of the existing examples in `src/parsers/`.
+2. Copy one of the existing examples in `src/parsers/{language}`.
 3. Adjust the code as necessary:
+  - Update metadata.
-  - Load the right parser.
+  - Load the right parser (`loadParser`).
-  - Call the right parsing method with the right/necessary options.
+  - Call the right parsing method with the right/necessary options in `parse`.
   - Implement the `nodeToRange` method (this is for highlighting).
+  - Implement the `getNodeName` method (this is for quick look through the tree).
+  - Implement `opensByDefault` method for auto-expansion of specific properties.
+  - Define `_ignoredProperties` set or implement `forEachProperty` generator method for filtering.
   - Provide a `renderSettings` method if applicable.

-4. Add a new import to `src/parser/index.js`.
-5. Add the module to `partition.json` (either as new bundle or to an existing one of there are cross-dependencies).
+#### How to add a new transformer

+1. Install the new transformer as dependency.
+2. Copy one of the existing examples in `src/parsers/{language}/transformers`.
+3. Adjust the code as necessary:
+  - Update metadata and `defaultParserID`.
+  - Load the right transformer (`loadTransformer`).
+  - Call the transformation method in `transform`.
+  - Change sample transformation code in `codeExample.txt`.

 #### Build your own version